 - Reduce the need for patients to travel outside of their communities

-- Create a supportive network of providers through knowledge sharing and relationship development.
+- Create a supportive Community of Practice through knowledge sharing and relationship development

 - Provide strategies for providing the best possible care to patients in rural communities

 - Improve patient outcomes and quality of care